-At the Center for Career & Professional Advancement (CCPA), our philosophy centers on helping students develop the skills and mindset that will make their transition out of college successful, regardless of what their next step entails.
+At the Student Career Center, our philosophy centers on helping students develop the skills and mindset that will make their transition out of college successful, regardless of what their next step entails.
 We seek to empower you in your career search by celebrating your unique identities, preparing you for an increasingly diverse and global workforce, and advocating for your individual needs.
 The following resources only touch the surface of what's available.

 What Can I Do With This Major?

 A great online tool to explore career options in your specific major or to investigate a potential major.

 California Career Zone is a new way to explore exciting jobs and occupations that California has to offer and to learn about what career path interests you.
 Students can choose among three self-assessment exercises, view occupations by industry sectors and assessment results, view videos of occupations of interest, and playing a Reality Check game comparing salary information with lifestyle.